certik/theoretical-physics/src/quantum/dft.rst

 density that the $N$-th electron is at the position ${\bf r}_N$.
-Thus the probability density $n({\bf r})$ that any of the N electrons (i.e the first, or the second, or the third, \dots, or the $N$-th) is at the position $\bf r$ is called the particle (or charge or electron) density and is therefore given by:
+Thus the probability density $n({\bf r})$ that any of the N electrons (i.e the first, or the second, or the third, \dots, or the $N$-th) is at the position $\bf r$ is called the particle (or number) density and is therefore given by:

 .. math::
   n({\bf r})= \int \Psi^*({\bf r},{\bf r}_2,\cdots,{\bf r}_N) \Psi ({\bf r},{\bf r}_2,\cdots,{\bf r}_N) \,\d^3 r_2\,\d^3 r_3\cdots\d^3 r_N+